mrtnetwork/bitcoin/README.md

     // - Index 0
     // - The scriptPubkeys that correspond to all the inputs/UTXOs
     // - The amounts that correspond to all the inputs/UTXOs
-    // - Ext_flag: Extension mechanism, default is 0; 1 is for script spending (BIP342)
+    // - Ext_flag: Extension mechanism, default is 0; 1 is for tap leaf script version
-    // - Script: The script that we are spending when ext_flag is 1
-    digest := tx.GetTransactionTaprootDigest(0, []*scripts.Script{fromAddr.ToScriptPubKey()}, []*big.Int{big.NewInt(3500)}, 0, scripts.NewScript(), constant.TAPROOT_SIGHASH_ALL)
+    // - tap leaf script: The script that we are spending when ext_flag is 1 digest := tx.GetTransactionTaprootDigest(0, []*scripts.Script{fromAddr.ToScriptPubKey()}, []*big.Int{big.NewInt(3500)}, 0, scripts.NewScript(), constant.TAPROOT_SIGHASH_ALL)

     // Sign the transaction